ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 other is the **syntax tree** being built for the caller.
 Following one reduction through both structures gave the rest of the investigation a path.

-## Where the investigation landed

-The stack produced the clean result.
-In the repository's seven-language performance corpus, **98.898% of released graph nodes had one predecessor**.
-The retained **deterministic window** keeps that common history linear and builds the graph only when generalized behavior needs it.
-That change improved the seven-language geometric mean by **9.01%**.

-Syntax storage was less obedient.
-The retained runtime eventually used compact arena-backed references, but the experiments never isolated an “arena speedup.”
-Then the combined parser checkpoint delivered the perfect ending:
+The stack produced the clearest result.
+In the seven-language performance corpus, **98.898% of released graph nodes had one predecessor**.
+Keeping that common history linear until GLR behavior was actually needed improved the geometric mean by **9.01%**.
+Syntax storage was less obedient: compact arena-backed references survived the experiments, but no isolated “arena speedup” did.
-Rust parsed roughly **30% faster than C**.

-It was not the ending. ast-grep used the same runtime and became slower than its C-backed build.

-This post follows the parser-side investigation: why a graph was built for a line, why delaying it worked, and why “use an arena” turned into several separate decisions.
-The final post starts with the apparent victory and follows the application failure that overturned it.
+At the combined parser checkpoint, Rust was roughly **30% faster than C**—yet ast-grep became slower than its C-backed build.
+This post follows the parser-side investigation: why a graph was built for a line, why delaying it worked, and why “use an arena” became several separate decisions.
+The final post takes the apparent parser victory into the application-level failure that overturned it.

 ## One reduction connects the stack graph to the syntax tree